 Once you’ve come to the decision to enable employees and guests to charge EVs onsite, the next question may typically be around which type of charger to install.
-There are a number of different types of charging points on the market today which can for the most part be categorised into slow, fast and rapid.
+There are a number of different types of commercial EV chargers on the market today which can for the most part be categorised into slow, fast and rapid.
 These range from 3.6kW right up to 150kW so the differences in the tech can be huge, but which type is most appropriate for your workplace?

 The three main types of EV charging points available today include slow, fast and rapid: